 If you have luminaires in multiple rooms, you will probably have a Receptacle Station for the PC-to-MCP connection in each location to aid in programming.
 The station should be mounted in a convenient location so that you can use your PC freely.
 The receptacle is a standard female DB9 connector, allowing you to make a direct connection to the MCP using a standard DB9 serial extension cable.
-You can, though, connect directly to the MCP using the PC CONNECT connector.
+You can, though, connect directly to the MCP using the PC CONNECT connector located on the front panel of the MCP.